Rohityadav9304/Virtual-Invigilator/README.md

 # Technologies used (technical details) :

 # 1 openCV :
 OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
 OpenCV supports a wide variety of programming languages like Python, C++, Java, etc. It can process images and videos to identify objects, faces, or even the handwriting of a human.
-When it is integrated with various libraries, such as Numpy which is a highly optimized library for numerical operations, then the number of weapons increases in your Arsenal i.e whatever operations one can do in Numpy can be combined with OpenCV. openCV is the most important library that has been used . this is used to process : live video processing displaying text on screen
+When it is integrated with various libraries, such as Numpy which is a highly optimized library for numerical operations, then the number of weapons increases in your Arsenal i.e whatever operations one can do in Numpy can be combined with OpenCV. openCV is the most important library that has been used . this is used to process :
-In hand detection
+1. Live video processing
+2. frame capturing
+3. Hand Detection
+4. Writing text on Live screen`
 # 2 Machine learning :
 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves. we used machine learning to train and test our model